Report on the 17th German International Ethnographic Film Festival

 Presentation of the Student Awards

-Most of the jury members and most filmmakers receiving an award or a honourable mention were in Göttingen.
+Most of the jury members and filmmakers receiving awards or honourable mentions were present in Göttingen.

-More information about the films your can find here.
+For more information about the films, you can find further details here.

-The decision regarding the Student Awards was made by international juries.
+The decisions regarding the Student Awards were made by two international juries:

 GIEFF Student Award Jury 2024